-- 1. Reduction in erosion and soil loss due to extreme climate events - 2.
-Increase in reforested and protected areas and forest related ecosystem services - 3.
-Conservation of biodiversity - 4.
+- Reduction in erosion and soil loss due to extreme climate events contributing to higher yields - Increase in reforested and protected areas and forest related ecosystem services. including water and non--wood forest product provision, and wood for a variety of uses - 3.
+Conservation of biodiversity which would contribute to livelihood protection in addition to environemental benefits - 4.
 Rehabilitation of mangrove areas threatened by environmental degradation